 If you are aged 18 and over and are accepted for naturalisation as a British citizen, you are required by law to take part in a citizenship ceremony.

-Please note that the Home Office continue to deal with the backlog of Citizenship Certificates (in date order) and we are only able to schedule Citizenship Ceremonies where the certificate has been received by us and you have an Invitation Letter from the Home Office to contact us.
+We are only able to schedule citizenship ceremonies where the certificate has been received by us (The Registration Office) and you have an invitation letter from the Home Office to contact us.